Jazz pull away from Mavericks for 125-109 victory

+“We played a good offensive game,” Jazz guard Ricky Rubio said.
+“Not as good defensive game.
+But our offense helped us stay in the game, take the lead, and control the tempo every time.”

-SALT LAKE CITY (AP) — Ricky Rubio and Donovan Mitchell each scored 25 points to lead the Utah Jazz to a 125-109 victory over the Dallas Mavericks on Saturday night.
+Rubio and Donovan Mitchell each scored 25 points to lead the Jazz.
+They also combined for 11 assists for the second straight game.
+Rubio totaled zero turnovers one night after finishing with eight.

-Jae Crowder chipped in 22 points off the bench and Joe Ingles added 18 for the Jazz.
-Rudy Gobert added 15 points and 11 rebounds.
+Jae Crowder contributed 22 points off the bench and Joe Ingles added 18 for the Jazz.
+Rudy Gobert had 15 points and 11 rebounds.

-Utah didn’t trail after the first quarter after taking control on both ends of the court.
-The Jazz shot 48 percent from the field and finished with a 53-42 advantage on rebounds.
+Utah didn’t trail after the first quarter and took control on both ends of the court.
+The Jazz shot 48 percent from the field and finished with a 53-42 advantage on the glass.
+They played under control and consistently executed well.

+“The enemy for us is mistakes,” coach Quin Snyder said.
+“Turnovers is one example of that.
+The more mistakes we make, the more things we’ve got to do really well.
+Against the very best teams, you can’t overcome mistakes.”

 Dallas hung around and whittled the deficit to 59-58 on a 3-pointer from Hardaway with 29 seconds remaining in the half.
-Mitchell answered with a jumper on the other end to keep the Jazz lead from getting completely erased.
+Mitchell answered with a jumper at the other end to keep Utah’s lead from getting completely erased.

 The Mavericks couldn’t get any closer after enduring a miserable start to the third quarter.
 Dallas missed 13 of 15 shots and scored just five points over the first 7 1/2 minutes of the quarter.